-The mining industry in South Africa contributes R350 billion to the economy annually, with an estimated R35 trillion of resources left to mine.
-Mining companies in Africa and across the globe are continually reviewing ways of working and best practices for mining safely, efficiently, and sustainably.
+IndustryMining Barberton Mines, South Africa The mining industry in South Africa contributes R350 billion to the economy annually, with an estimated R35 trillion of resources left to mine.
+Mining companies in Africa and across the globe are continually reviewing their ways of working and best practices for mining safely, efficiently, and sustainably.
 Research and development play a big role in these changes, with early adopters of new technologies benefitting the most.

-Barberton Mines has been operational for 130 years and is in Mpumalanga, South Africa.
-Consisting of several mines, including Fairview, Sheba, and New Consort, they extract approximately 80,000 oz of gold annually.
-In recent years, Barberton has evaluated new technologies to make its mining processes faster, safer, and more cost-effective.

-One of the ways in which Barberton Mines invested in new technologies, was by investigating opportunities to improve their survey workflows.
-They adopted static-based LiDAR solutions to produce accurate 3D models and became one of the first users of mobile SLAM (Simultaneous Localization and Mapping) solutions in 2014.
+Barberton Mines has been operational for 130 years and is located in Mpumalanga, South Africa.
+Consisting of several mines, including Fairview, Sheba, and New Consort, they produce ± 80,000 oz of gold annually.
+In recent years, Barberton Mines has evaluated new technologies to make its mining processes fast, safe, and cost-effective.
+One of the ways in which Barberton Mines investigated new technologies, was by finding ways to improve their survey workflows.
+They adopted static-based LiDAR solutions to produce accurate 3D models and became one of the first users of handheld SLAM solutions in 2014.